Capture One VS Lightroom editing

 At the end of the day, it matters what you are doing and why

-Capture One is great at colour rendering, and when looking very closely, it handles colours well.
+Capture One is great at colour rendering and is now even better than I experienced before, and when looking closely, it handles colours better.
 If you are a portrait photographer or shoot commercials, this might be the go-to tool.
+And, now, also as a street photographer, I will lean on CaptureOne (video at the end with more examples and explanation).

 Capture One